kubeflow/examples/e2e/README.md

 NAME   STATUS   AGE   DURATION
 ```

-Lastly we need to modify the argo cluster role to run the workflow.
+Lastly we need to modify the argo cluster role used to run the workflow.
 We need to do this in order to create tfjobs and volumemanagers:
 ```
 kubectl apply -f argo-cluster-role.yaml
 ```